Skip to main content

 A decade ago, Tesla dominated the EV market and only a few other automakers had released electric competitors.
 That’s all changed now.
 Most of our top-ranked luxury car brands offer dedicated EV models, and some, such as the BMW i5, i7 and iX, earn top honors in their segments.

 Lucid may soon be a legitimate contender for the luxury EV crown, and its Air sedan delivers stupefying performance figures.
-Polestar, a Volvo spinoff, is expanding its lineup with promising new models coming soon.
-Rivian boasts impressive performance and even towing capability, but comfort isn't a top priority.
+Polestar, a Volvo spinoff, had plans to expand its lineup with promising new models but has since slowed down due to trade tariff-related manufacturing issues.
+Rivian boasts impressive performance and even towing capability, while prioritizing performance and utility over traditional luxury features.
 And, of course, Tesla rightly deserves credit for kicking off the EV revolution, building an excellent charging infrastructure and raising EVs to a level of mass acceptance.
-While some might consider Tesla a premium brand, a close inspection reveals that its cars don’t truly fall into luxury territory based on interior materials and build quality.